 Taimi made a big splash in the dating industry because of its sleek features and high-brow ideals, and its membership base has grown rapidly over the last few years.
-The app offers something different from its more established competitors by going outside the dating box and encouraging all types of relationships to flourish on its social platform.
+The app offers something different from its more established competitors by going outside the dating box and encouraging all types of relationships to flourish on its open-ended platform.

 Millions of LGBTQ+ people have joined Taimi to chat, date, and socialize with like-minded people — without feeling pressured to meet or hook up in real life.
-Taimi encourages singles to stay in their comfort zone and stay true to themselves as they seek new social connections.
+Taimi encourages singles to stay in their comfort zone and stay true to themselves as they seek new connections.

 “It’s important to remember that, even if you don’t end up in a romantic relationship with the person you’ve connected with on Taimi, you may end up with a great friend,” Jake said.